 Might they be a record of the environment at this point in time?

 Might they incentivize a commitment to a cause?

 Might they be a way to engage in a reciprocal relationship with the land?

 Thanks to generations of artists who have shared this path before, I can wholeheartedly answer, “Yes.”

 Hailey Hirst is She Explores‘ digital content editor and brand designer.
-She has a leash-trained tuxedo cat and a young daughter who join her on the trails close to home in British Columbia and Idaho.
+Her leash-trained tuxedo cat and young daughter join her on the trails close to home in British Columbia and Idaho.